What is the Best Woodshop Air Filtration System? (2023)

 Although it’s not budget-friendly, many users consider Powermatic PM1250 one of the best woodshop air filtration systems because of how much air it draws per hour.
 The filtration process cycles five times, allowing the unit to cover an extensive area of up to 680 square feet.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 3. LEVOIT Air Purifier System

-On top of cleaning the shop’s air, LEVOIT Air Purifier System has an activated carbon filter that traps foul odor.
+On top of cleaning the shop’s air, the LEVOIT Air Purifier System has an activated carbon filter that traps foul odor.
 The outer filter for this model serves as a shield for dust, fibers, lint, or pet fur.

 Meanwhile, the inner filter with HEPA features handles smaller debris from bacteria, pollen, and many more.

-Despite its smaller size, we listed it higher than other shop air filtration systems because it can cover 219 square feet within 12 minutes.
+Despite its smaller size, I listed it higher than other shop air filtration systems because it can cover 219 square feet within 12 minutes.
 It also produces less noise than regular filtering machines, with only 24dB of operating sound.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 4. WEN 3410 Air Filtration System